Everyone comes to a time in their life where they are completely and utterly exhausted.

 It's normal for people to worry about a number of things, however, if you suddenly find yourself worrying about a number of things at all times, that should be a warning sign of emotional exhaustion at play.

-The mental fatigue you experience with emotional exhaustion can actually trigger your nervous system and trigger your fight or flight mode.
+The mental fatigue you experience with emotional exhaustion can actually trigger your nervous system, and trigger your fight or flight mode.

 "It is never okay to be mentally exhausted, just like it is never okay to be thirsty.
-If your body is sending you signals of thirst that means it is devoid of fluids and parched and crying out loud for you to hear," says Murthy.
-"Similarly, when you experience mental exhaustion it is because you did not give yourself breaks and your brain has gone into an overdrive mode and now is crying out for help by sabotaging your thinking, your words, and your action."
+If your body is sending you signals of thirst, that means it is devoid of fluids and parched and crying out loud for you to hear," says Murthy.

 8. You find it hard to exercise.

-Those who don't think your mental fatigue affects your physical fatigue are not informed on the symbiotic relationship the two have.
+Those who don't think mental fatigue affects your physical fatigue are not informed on the symbiotic relationship the two have.

 "Mental exhaustion means you are not able to focus on the task at hand or find the right words to speak or write.
-Mental exhaustion is when you can’t find things that are sitting right in front of your metaphorical nose," says Murthy.
+Mental exhaustion is when you can’t find things that are sitting right in front of your metaphorical nose," adds Murthy.

 9. Your eating habits change.